Glencairn whisky glass

-The Glencairn whisky glass is a style of glass developed by Glencairn Crystal Ltd, Scotland for drinking whisky.
-Originally designed by Raymond Davidson, managing director of the company, the shape of the glass is derived from the traditional nosing copitas used in whisky labs around Scotland.
+The Glencairn whisky glass is a style of glass intended for drinking whisky, developed and produced by Glencairn Crystal Ltd, in East Kilbride, a town near Glasgow, Scotland since 1981; originally designed by Raymond Davidson, managing director of the company.
+The shape of the glass is derived from the traditional nosing copitas used in whisky labs around Scotland.
 The glass design was concluded with the aid of master blenders from five of the largest whisky companies in Scotland.
 The glass first came into production in 2001.
-Since that time additional mini-Glencairns and Canadian Glencairns were introduced.
+Since then, additional mini-Glencairns and Canadian Glencairns were introduced.
+The Glencairn glass is made in Poland.